kyma-project/kyma/docs/application-connector/03-07-application-connector-certificates.md

 The Application Connector is secured with a client certificate verified by the Istio Ingress Gateway.

-Certificates are generated and put to Kubernetes Secrets by the Application Connector Certs Setup Job.
+The Certificates are generated and stored as Kubernetes Secrets by the Application Connector Certs Setup job.

 By default, the server key and certificate are automatically generated.
 You can provide a custom server certificate and key during the installation by setting them as the following overrides: